1. This movement process meets the reporting requirements:

 4. You are responsible for all information sent to Us by You or by any person acting or purporting to act for You.
 We are not responsible for and have not checked the information provided by any third party group on Your behalf, which is reproduced in good faith.
 No warranty is given in respect thereof and to the maximum extent permitted by law We accept no liability for loss, damage or injury howsoever caused (including that caused by negligence) or suffered directly or indirectly in relation to such information.

-5. It is Your responsibility to ensure that any feedback reports such as the FSA CCRI feedback are passed to You by any person acting on Your behalf.
+5. It is Your responsibility to ensure that any feedback reports such as the Food Standards Agency Collection and Communication of Inspection Results (CCIR) feedback are passed to You by any person acting on Your behalf.

 1. You must keep Your Security details safe.